pedrettienea23/EDA-ultra-marathon-portfolio-project/README.md

 # EDA-portfolio-project
-This repository contains the code and analysis for a project investigating ultra marathon data.
+This repository contains the code and analysis for a personal project investigating ultra marathon data.

 **Project Overview**